PSCLab-ASU/Systolic-CNN/Readme/CNN_Readme.txt

          window_check = input_channel_dimension/group_parameter

 Memrd kernel only send the data either to first convolution kernel or to the max_pooling kernel.
 As for convolution, we adopted 1-d Systolic array architecture, there is chain of channels which send convolution from one convolution kernel to next.
 This chain starts from the memrd kernel.

+1.1.4 Mask_read kernel features and parameters
+Mask_read kernel is used to transfer the weights from the memory banks and send out the processing element to perform convolution.
+For convolution, number of weights required per cycle is given by the following equation:
+               number_of_weights = vec_fac * pe_num
+As mentioned earlier, vec_fac for our design is fixed to 16.
+Convolution is more computationally expensive operation, it is not limited by the available memory bandwidth.
+However as same kernel is used for the Fully connected layer, which is memory intensive operation,  number of weights read from the memory is kept limited to vec_fac * pe_num / 4.
+But the weights which are stored for FC are quantized and 4 weights are concatenated with each other from the host side.
+So, for example when 4 set pf weights are read from the memory by the device code, it can be converted to 16 different set of weight as shown in the code from 459-481.
+Now this different 16 set of weight can be transferred to 16 different PE.
+This quantization process is only used for Alexnet CNN, to mitigate the memory bandwidth limitation.
+But for resnet-50 and other bigger CNN, we have avoided using quantization process but still it can be used for bigger CNNs.
+To differentiate between FC and convolution layer , maskHeight is fixed to 1 for FC as has been done in memrd kernel.
+Other parameter which enables the quantizatiton logic is FC, which needs to be set to 1 for convolution and FC, however for quantized FC it needs to be set to 0.
+Other parameters used in mask_read kernel such as input_height, window, window2, maskwidth, kernel_width has similar defination as memrd kernels.

+1.1.5 Convolution kernel features and parameters Convolution kernels are used to perform the MAC operation on the data received from the memrd and mask_read kernel and send out the final result to mem_write kernel.
+Each of the convolution kernel is autorun kernel, thus they need to be instantiated from the host side, and is replicated pe_num times using num_compute_unit feature of OpenCL which generates 16 processing elements (PEs) of convolution kernel.
+As, our design using the concept of 1-d systolic array each PE sends out the input feature map to the adjacent one PE.
+However each PE receives different set of weights.
+Each PE also uses adder tree kind of structure to accumulate the final convolution result and send to mem_write kernel which can be seen from 684-688 lines of the code.
+PE receives each paramter that is requires to perform convolution or FC is send via memory channel from memread kernel.
+So defination of the parameters such as input_height, kernel_width, mask_width, mask_height remains the same as defined in the memread kernel.

+1.1.6 Memwrite kernel features and parameters
+Memwrite kernel receives final convolution/FC results from the PE.
+Total size of the results received by the memwrite kernel is given by the following equation :
+              total_size_results = pe_num * reuse_fac * data_bit_size.
+ Since this collection from different PEs results in generation of MUX, to reduce the size of the MUX ( so as to reduce the output MUX), input data in Memread kernel per cycle is read along the channel dimension of the input feature map ( more information is available in the thesis).
+Bias addition and Sum layer( EltWise) is done in this kernel.
+Bias4 memory buffer is used for the sum layer and bias buffer is used for Bias addition to the convolution result.
+ Other paramters used in Memwrite kernels are used to determine the location where the output feature maps are stored in memory to be used by the following layers.
+Those parameters are defines below
+        a. outputWidth = which determines the output dimension of the output feature maps.
+        b. pad = which is used if the next layer requires padding of the feature maps.
+        c. stride_write : as from each PE reuse_fac number of results are generated, but because of the stride there is a possibility that these results cannot be used, this parameter is used to determine, of reuse_fac number of output, how                               many can be actually written into the memory.
+It is equal to the stride of the given convolution layer.